puj/FacebookHackerCupTester/README.md

 4. Automatically shows runtime in ms in debug mode

 ## Installation
-1. git clone  into your working director (e.g. .../Billboard/ )
+1. "git clone git@github.com:puj/FacebookHackerCupTester.git"  into your working director (e.g. .../Billboard/ )
 2. Create a new .js file and go to the Usage section

 ## Usage